-- 7. Temporary Disturbance & Erosion Control: Prior to issuance of the ZCP permit, obtain approval from the owners of the adjacent parcels with the following PINs: 9788-19-2428 and 9788-19-2393 to allow for the temporary disturbance and construction of erosion control measures on their property. - 8.
-Erosion Control Permit: Prior to issuance of the ZCP permit, obtain an erosion control permit from NC DEQ. - 9.
-Stormwater Control Measure (SCM) Operations & Maintenance Plan: Prior to the issuance of the Zoning Compliance Permit, a SCM operations and maintenance plan which includes maintenance of the outlet discharging onto the adjoining Town property identified as PIN 9788-19-5921. - 10.
-Jordan Riparian Buffer: Prior to the issuance of the Zoning Compliance Permit, the developer must provide all federal and state permits (i.e. 401/404/Jordan Riparian Buffer) for the proposed work in the riparian buffer. - 11.
+- 8. Temporary Disturbance & Erosion Control: Prior to issuance of a Zoning Compliance Permit, the developer shall obtain approval from the owners of the adjacent parcels with the following PINs: 9788-19-2428 and 9788-19-2393 to allow for the temporary disturbance and construction of erosion control measures on their property. - 9.
+Erosion Control Permit: Prior to issuance of a Zoning Compliance Permit, the developer shall obtain an erosion control permit from NC DEQ. - 10.
+Stormwater Control Measure (SCM) Operations & Maintenance Plan: Prior to the issuance of the Zoning Compliance Permit, the developer shall submit a SCM operations and maintenance plan which includes maintenance of the outlet discharging onto the adjoining Town property identified as PIN 9788-19-5921. - 11.
+Jordan Riparian Buffer: Prior to the issuance of the Zoning Compliance Permit, the developer must provide all federal and state permits (i.e. 401/404/Jordan Riparian Buffer) for the proposed work in the riparian buffer. - 12.
 Soil Analysis: Prior to issuance of the Zoning Compliance Permit, the developer shall provide an analysis of in-situ soils.
 At a minimum the report shall include depth to seasonal high-water table, soil permeability, and soil bearing capacity in the vicinity of the proposed Stormwater Control Measure.
-All soil test pits, soil borings, soil permeability tests and associated documentation shall be conducted under the direct supervision of an appropriately licensed North Carolina design professional. - 12.
-Jordan Riparian Buffer: Land disturbance in the Jordan Riparian Buffer shall be minimized to the extent possible with the following limits:
+All soil test pits, soil borings, soil permeability tests and associated documentation shall be conducted under the direct supervision of an appropriately licensed North Carolina design professional. - 13.
+Jordan Riparian Buffer: Prior to issuance of the Zoning Compliance Permit, the developer shall limit land disturbance in the Jordan Riparian Buffer with the following limits: